kishikawakatsumi/SMBClient/README.md

 Swift SMB client library and iOS/macOS file browser applications.
 This library provides a high-level interface to the SMB protocol and allows you to access files on remote SMB servers.
 Written in Swift, no dependencies on external libraries.

+## Twitter

+Released SMBClient, a Swift SMB client library and iOS/macOS sample file browser applications.
+You can access files on remote SMB servers from iOS/macOS apps.
+Written in Swift, no dependencies on external libraries.

 ## Usage

 `SMBClient` class hides the low-layer SMB protocol and provides a higher-layer interface suitable for common use cases.
 The following example demonstrates how to list files in a share drive on a remote SMB server.